Why Menzgold trading license was revoked in 2015 - PMMC

 PMMC MD, Kwadwo Opare Hammond

-The PMMC MD, Kwadwo Opare Hammond has told
+The PMMC MD, Kwadwo Opare Hammond has told that if is currently trading in gold then it is flouting Ghanaian laws.

 He said: “The Minerals Commission would usually give you the license and there is a small clause that says ‘you buy gold for export’ and I don’t know if that is what they [Menzgold] are relying on to do this.